Andy Moor (producer): Early life

 Andy Moor began playing piano at the age of 5 and could play six more instruments by the age of 10.
 Moor spun his first record at 13, signed his first label release at 19, by 21 was playing crowds of tens of thousands and at 25 owned his own record label AVA Recordings.

 "When I was young I was encouraged to play musical instruments and started to play the piano; the recorder was compulsory at school, and then the Bassoon, so I developed an understanding of music theory from a young age.
 But my real passion was this electronic music that I was hearing, such as Jean Michelle Jarre etc. I was desperate to know how to make those synth sounds and as I grew older was frustrated by an M1 keyboard at school that nobody knew how to use, so I started to sequence that from an atari.
 By this time I was into early Sasha sets and other EDM music I was managing to get tapes of, so I started DJing using my friends equipment.
-I then went to sit in a local studio in any spare time I had and help out and learn how it was done.
-It all went from there..."
+After spending time sitting in a local studio, learning... it all went from there..."